Check Your Credit Score

 • Find out how your score compares to the UK average.

-It's free to check and won't impact your credit file.
-To register for Your Credit Score - we'll just ask you to confirm your name, date of birth and address history, and check that you're happy for us to share them with TransUnion to request your credit information on your behalf.
+To register for Your Credit Score we'll just ask you to confirm your name, date of birth and address history.
+Then we'll check that you're happy for us to share them with TransUnion to ask for your credit information on your behalf.

 Register today